 2.2.
 This document sets out how employees can use this additional option to travel on Trust business, to meetings, training courses and to visit other locations in order to carry out Trust business.

 2.3.
-Providing this option of a hire car to staff rather than asking staff to declare vehicle serviceability, licence details and insurance compliance for business use will maximise the assurance that vehicles used on Trust business are fit for purpose, appropriately serviced and roadworthy.
+Providing this option of either a pool or hire car to staff rather than asking staff to declare vehicle serviceability, licence details and insurance compliance for business use will maximise the assurance that vehicles used on Trust business are fit for purpose, appropriately serviced and roadworthy.

 2.4.
 This option ensures maximum value for money for the Trust whilst reducing the running costs of staff using their own private vehicle.